 Scholarships and Grants

-Eligibility for School of Nursing grants and endowed scholarships is determined based on need as calculated through your FAFSA .
+Eligibility for Penn Nursing grants and endowed scholarships is determined based on merit and need as determined through your admissions application and FAFSA documentation. test

-Graduate School of Nursing Grant & Named Endowed Scholarships
+Graduate Penn Nursing Grant & Named Endowed Scholarships

-Full-time graduate students who are US Citizens (or permanent residents) may be eligible to receive a School of Nursing grant and/or a Named Endowed Scholarship.
+Full-time graduate students who are US Citizens (or permanent residents) may be eligible to receive a Penn Nursing grant and/or a Donor-Named Endowed Scholarship.
 Students must be enrolled in 3 CU’s each semester to be eligible for school-based grants and scholarships, and awardees are selected by a scholarship committee based on information provided in their application, financial need, and merit.
 Please note that if your status changes to part-time, you’ll no longer qualify.

 RPCV Awards for Returned Peace Corps Volunteers (RPCV)

-This program offers a one-time scholarship of $8,000 to RPCV interested in pursuing one of the five eligible MSN programs listed below as full-time students.
+RPCVs are considered for a one-time scholarship of up to $8,000 if selected as RPCV Awardees.
+To be considered for this award, students must be enrolled as full-time students in one of the five eligible MSN programs listed.
+You must also notify the Global Health Affairs Office that you are a RPCV at the same time that you are completing your application or planning to return from leave.
+Providing this information any later means that funds are less likely to be available to you.
 RPCV students are also in an excellent position to seek external support via CURF, including the Foreign Language and Area Studies Fellowship.
 Penn Nursing’s application fee is waived for RPCVs.

 Eligible MSN programs are Adult-Gerontology Primary Care Nurse Practitioner , Family Nurse Practitioner , Nurse-Midwifery , Pediatric Primary Care Nurse Practitioner , and Women’s Health/Gender Related Nurse Practitioner .